Alaska Air slows growth plans, reroutes some planes to balance spending and competitive pressures

 Horizon is dropping its Bellingham-Portland, Pasco-Portland, Eugene-San Jose, Los Angeles-Sun Valley routes, as well as two routes into the Mammoth Lake ski resort in California that will end its service to that destination.

-Instead it will deploy those planes to increase frequencies of flights elsewhere, including between Spokane and Portland and between Seattle and Vancouver, B.C.
+Instead it will deploy those planes to increase frequencies of flights elsewhere, including between Spokane and Portland and Seattle and Vancouver, B.C.

-In an internal email, Kieran Whitney, Horizon’s managing director of inflight services, told employees that “if you worked some of these (dropped) flights you might be wondering why we are making these changes as they were full.”
+In an internal email, Kieran Whitney, Horizon’s managing director of in-flight services, told employees that “if you worked some of these (dropped) flights you might be wondering why we are making these changes as they were full.”

 His explanation: “They may have been full but it was more that we were cutting our losses with lower fares than making a profit.”

-He also said Alaska is adding flights from Sea-Tac, even though “it’s already challenging with delays” due to air traffic congestion, because “it’s all about competition.”
+He also said Alaska is adding flights from Sea-Tac, even though “it’s already challenging with delays” due to air-traffic congestion, because “it’s all about competition.”

-The Port of Seattle allocates gates at Sea-Tac airport (SEA) according to the seat share among airlines over a nine-month period.
+The Port of Seattle allocates gates at Sea-Tac (SEA) according to the seat share among airlines over a nine-month period.

 “Delta has been growing at a rate of 15 percent or more this year.
 So we need to put as many seats through SEA as possible to try to maintain or grow our gate footprint,” Whitney wrote.
 “If we do not grow, we will lose gates in SEA.”

-Kirby said that on peak days this summer, Alaska will have 330 flights out of Sea-Tac, to 89 non-stop destinations.
+Kirby said on peak days this summer, Alaska will have 330 flights out of Sea-Tac, to 89 nonstop destinations.

 “We want to hold onto the gates and add more,” he said.
 “We want to keep growing here.”

-Pliot training glitch
+Pilot-training glitch

-Horizon is recovering from a disastrous year in 2017 when an acute shortage of pilots led to wholesale flight cancelations last summer and early fall.
+Horizon is recovering from a disastrous year in 2017 when an acute shortage of pilots led to wholesale flight cancellations last summer and early fall.

 In response, the airline cut the number of routes it flew and sharply increased the intake of newly hired pilots and the frequency of training classes.

 Since December, the airline has steadily recovered.
-Horizon is flying about 380 flights per day this month, compared to 220 per day last August.
+Horizon is flying about 380 flights per day this month, compared with 220 per day last August.

-Yet as the next summer peak season approaches, Horizon employees say the pilot training program has run into trouble.
+Yet as the next summer peak season approaches, Horizon employees say the pilot-training program has run into trouble.

-Horizon pilots say the classes, for training and certifying pilots to fly the Q400s and to upgrade first officers to captains, have been experiencing very high failure rates — as high as 70 percent failing, according to one pilot who took such a class.
+Horizon pilots say the classes, for training and certifying pilots to fly the Q400s and to upgrade first officers to captains, has had high failure rates — as high as 70 percent failing, according to one pilot who took such a class.

 Alaska denies the failure rate is that high and says it is in the “high teens.”

-According to a second pilot, who asked not to be named to protect his job, the Horizon pilot training program was regarded for many years as one of the best in the industry.
+According to a second pilot, who asked not to be named to protect his job, the Horizon pilot-training program was regarded for many years as one of the best in the industry.
 But budget cuts some years back shortened the classroom training and cut resources to the program.

 This is not a safety issue, because no pilot makes it onto the flight deck without passing the classes and undergoing the flight checks and an FAA evaluation.